 It's common in most organizations and companies to scan hundreds (if not thousands) of applications for processing one vacancy.

 Since your resume is going to be just one application in the ocean of resumes, know that the recruiter won't scan your resume for more than six seconds.
-That alone is enough for the recruiter to gauge whether you belong in the 'reject' pile, 'maybe' or 'hell yeah'.
+That alone is enough for the recruiter to gage whether you belong in the 'reject' pile, 'maybe' or 'oh yes'.